CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 1: Getting started with Barracuda on Azure.md

 ## Tasks Included

-In this hands on lab you will perform the following tasks:
+In this hands-on lab you will perform the following tasks:

 - **Task 1: Getting started with Barracuda CloudGen WAF on Azure**
 - **Task 2: Accessing Barracuda Dashboard**